-We have strategic alliances with Shire International GmbH (Shire), and Biogen Idec to develop ZFP Therapeutics® for various monogenic and rare diseases.
+We have strategic alliances with Shire International GmbH (Shire), and Biogen Idec (Biogen) to develop ZFP Therapeutics® for various monogenic and rare diseases.

 - In January 2012, we formed a collaborative partnership with Shire to research, develop and commercialize our preclinical ZFP Therapeutic development programs in hemophilia, Huntington's disease, and other monogenic diseases.

-- In January 2014, we established a collaborative partnership with Biogen Idec to research, develop, and commercialize our preclinical ZFP Therapeutic development programs in hemoglobinopathies, specifically targeting sickle cell disease and beta-thalassemia.
+- In January 2014, we established a collaborative partnership with Biogen to research, develop, and commercialize our preclinical ZFP Therapeutic development programs in hemoglobinopathies, specifically targeting sickle cell disease and beta-thalassemia.

 In addition, we have out-licensed non-therapeutic applications of our ZFP technology in high value laboratory research reagents, transgenic animals and commercial production cell lines to Sigma-Aldrich Corporation, and in plant agriculture to Dow AgroSciences LLC, a subsidiary of Dow Chemical Corporation.

 - Sigma is developing and marketing ZFN-derived gene editing tools under the trademark CompoZr®, ZFP-modified cell lines for commercial production of protein pharmaceuticals through its SAFC® business unit, and ZFP-engineered transgenic animals through its SAGE™ Labs business unit.